nguyendkn/novanet-chatbot/CONTRIBUTING.md

 To learn how to install the frontend application, please refer to the [Frontend README](web/README.md).

-### Visit dify in your browser
+### Visit chatbot in your browser

-Finally, you can now visit [http://localhost:3000](http://localhost:3000) to view the [Dify](https://dify.ai) in local environment.
+Finally, you can now visit [http://localhost:3000](http://localhost:3000) to view the [Chatbot](https://chatbot.ai) in local environment.

 ## Create a pull request

 After making your changes, open a pull request (PR).
-Once you submit your pull request, others from the Dify team/community will review it with you.
+Once you submit your pull request, others from the Chatbot team/community will review it with you.

 Did you have an issue, like a merge conflict, or don't know how to open a pull request?
 Check out [GitHub's pull request tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) on how to resolve merge conflicts and other issues.
 Once your PR has been merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/langgenius/langgenius-gateway/graphs/contributors).